rya-sge/access-denied/_posts/2024-03-13-EIP-6780-selfdestruct.md

 A famous example concerns the [Parity multi sig wallet](https://www.parity.io/blog/a-postmortem-on-the-parity-multi-sig-library-self-destruct/).
 On 2017, a `selfdestruct`has been triggerd by an anonymous user on a library used by the wallet.
 As a result, funds in 587 wallets, about 513,774.16 Ether as well as additional tokens, are blocked forever in the contract.

-It can also be the case in a proxy architecture, see the paragraph "Proxy implementation not protected" for more details
+It can also be the case in a proxy architecture, see the paragraph "Proxy implementation not protected" for more details.

 ### Permanently loss of funds by sending ethers

-Ethers

 When a smart contract is selfdestructed, all ethers sent to the contract are lost.
 When a smart contract has no code, following a self-destructed operation, transactions will success with no code executed.
 Thus, if you send ethers to the contract or call a function previously declared in the smart contract, the value of `msg.value` will be stored and blocked in the contract forever.